 To test these ideas, we employ both behavioral (e.g., dual task paradigms) and, in the future, cognitive neuroscientific research methodologies (e.g., meta-analytic functional fingerprinting, fNIRS, tDCS).

 My recent paper in Neuroscience and Biobehavioral Reviews can be seen as manifesto for the lab.

 In addition to empirical work I also take a deep interest in, and write about theoretical underpinnings of cognitive neuroscience such as philosophy of perception, philosophy of cognitive science, philosophy of mind, and phenomenology.

-Before coming to Muhlenberg I was a post-doc in translational neuroscience and neurorehabilitation for three years at the Moss Rehabilitation Research Institute with Laurel Buxbaum and Branch Coslett, whose main affiliation is with the University of Pennsylvania.
-I used transcranial magnetic stimulation (TMS), lesion-symptom mapping, and multilevel modeling to study neural contributions to motor cognition and perception in left-hemisphere stroke patients as well as neurologically-intact individuals.
-Before that I was a PhD student in experimental psychology with Rich Masters and John van der Kamp at the University of Hong Kong.
-I used behavioral methods such as visual masking and 3D motion capture to address the heavily-contested functional interpretation of the ‘dorsal and ventral visual systems’ of the primate brain.
+Most recently, I was a post-doc in translational neuroscience and neurorehabilitation at the Moss Rehabilitation Research Institute with Laurel Buxbaum and Branch Coslett, whose main affiliation is with the University of Pennsylvania in Philadelphia.
+I used TMS and lesion-symptom mapping to study neural contributions to motor cognition and perception in left-hemisphere stroke patients as well as neurologically-intact individuals.
+Before that, I was a PhD student in experimental psychology with Rich Masters and John van der Kamp at the University of Hong Kong’s Institute of Human Performance.
+I used visual masking, eye-tracking, and 3D motion capture to study the functional interpretation of the dorsal and ventral visual pathways.
 My dissertation was awarded the Li Ka Shing Prize, which goes annually to the top four dissertations produced across all departments, institutes and schools of the University of Hong Kong.
-Before THAT I completed a drs. (equivalent to M.S.) in psychology at the University of Amsterdam, the Netherlands.
+Before THAT, I completed a drs. (equivalent to M.S.) in psychology at the University of Amsterdam, the Netherlands.